pepeyen/big-bang-web/PULL_REQUEST_TEMPLATE.md

 **Required** - Describe which problem(s) you fixed and need to be fixed and refeer to all commits you did related to this problem. **Example:**
 - [x] 1.
 Improved `index.html` code at `COMMIT_ID`;
 - [ ] 1.1.
-Inforce good code practices.
+Enforced good code practices.